DataDog/integrations-core/couch/README.md

 ### Events

-The Couch check does not include any events at this time.
+The Couch check does not include any events.

 ### Service Checks